Gestational Surrogacy vs. Traditional Surrogacy

-Altruistic Surrogacy: also referred to “identified surrogacy,” is any surrogacy arrangement where the surrogate mother either refuses payment or is NOT compensated for her services.
-In many cases, the surrogate involved with an altruistic surrogacy agreement is close to the intended parents (i.e. a family member or close friend), and cares more about helping out than being paid.
+Also referred to as “identified surrogacy,” is any surrogacy arrangement where the surrogate mother either refuses payment or is NOT compensated for her services.
+In many cases, the surrogate involved with an altruistic surrogacy agreement is close to the intended parents (i.e., a family member or close friend) and cares more about helping out than being paid.

 Entering into this type of agreement with a family member or close friend can be very exciting, but both parties need to be aware of the potential complications or unforeseen expenses that may arise during the surrogacy process.
 For this reason, it’s highly encouraged for intended parents and surrogates to both work with a surrogacy professional who can help them with any legal or medical aspects.

 Also referred to as “private surrogacy,” is any surrogacy arrangement where the intended parents and surrogate mother do not work with a surrogacy agency.
 In most cases, intended parents choose independent surrogacy when they already have a surrogate they’d like to work with in mind.
 Otherwise, it can be very challenging to be matched without an agency’s help (see ALTRUISTIC SURROGACY).